Features and Eligibility

 - The Summer Undergraduate Research Fellowship (SURF) is a multidisciplinary opportunity.
 Projects represent different research arenas at the college.

-- SURF allows students to engage with real-world research and faculty to make significant progress on their research agendas.
+- SURF allows students to engage with real-world research and creative projects, giving faculty the opportunity to make additional progress on their research agendas.
 As junior research partners, student fellows work directly on the research activities of faculty members.

 - The program will support several fellows over the 12-week summer.